 Rattle Poetry Prize

-The annual Rattle Poetry Prize is celebrating its 15th year by increasing the 1st prize to $15,000 for a single poem.
+The annual Rattle Poetry Prize celebrates its 16th year with a 1st prize of $15,000 for a single poem.
 Ten finalists will also receive $500 each and publication, and be eligible for the $5,000 Readers' Choice Award, to be selected by subscriber and entrant vote.
 All of these poems will be published in the winter issue of the magazine.

 We accept entries online and by mail.
 See Rattle's website for the complete guidelines and to read all of the past winners.

 Please enjoy the 2021 Readers' Choice Award winner by Kitty Carpenter, published in Rattle #70, Winter 2020:

 The barn roof sags like an ancient mare's back.

 The field, overgrown, parts of it a marsh

 where the pond spills over.
 No hay or sacks

 of grain are stacked for the cold.
 In the harsh